Fred A. Leuchter: Life and career after Leuchter report

 When he tried to sell parts of a lethal injection machine and other items from Fred Leuchter Associates, many of which were part of projects done for states who had refused to pay him for previously contracted or agreed-on work, he was again charged.
-He claimed that the Massachusetts Attorney General had to explain that the sale of the offered equipment was not, in fact, illegal, states started denying his contracts on the basis of his lack of qualifications.
+When he claimed that the Massachusetts Attorney General determined that the sale of the offered equipment was not, in fact, illegal, states started denying his contracts on the basis of his lack of qualifications.
 His wife divorced him in this same period.

 Leuchter was arrested in and shortly thereafter deported from the United Kingdom in November 1991.
 He had been banned from entering the country by the Home Office, thus his entry and presence there were illegal.
 Leuchter claimed that United States consulate personnel effectively refused him aid.
 He had been interrupted while giving an invited speech at David Irving's instigation; his talk followed immediately one by Robert Faurisson.
 Leuchter has blamed criticism of his work on an "international cabal ... those who have unjustly attacked me and violated my rights ... the Klarsfelds, Shapiros, and Kahns of the world".

 According to the Institute for Historical Review, Leuchter subsequently took employment as a telemarketer.

 According to The New York Times, before selling execution equipment, Leuchter was a dealer in military surveillance equipment.

 On October 24, 1990, The New York Times described him as "self-proclaimed execution expert and manufacturer of death machinery."
 It quoted Edward A. Brunner, chairman of the anesthesia department at Northwestern University Medical School, as saying Leuchter's lethal injection system would indeed paralyze a condemned criminal with Pavulon, but that far from being humane, the paralysis would merely stop the prisoner from screaming at the "extreme pain in the form of a severe burning sensation" caused by the potassium chloride injection.
 Potassium chloride is commonly used in judicial execution through lethal injection.

+Leuchter's electric chair design was used by the state of Tennessee to execute Daryl Holton in 2007 and Edmund Zagorski in 2018.